Visiting Palatine Hill, Rome: Top Attractions, Tips & Tours

-Among the main buildings erected by Domitian (A.D.
-81-96) on the Palatine was his Stadium, a running track 160m/525ft long and 47m/155ft across.
-It is not known whether the public were admitted to the contests and displays in this stadium or whether it was reserved for the entertainment of the Emperor and his personal guests; indeed it is not even certain whether it was actually used for sporting contests at all or whether it was merely designed as a garden in the form of a stadium.According to tradition St Sebastian was martyred in this stadium.
+Among the main buildings erected by Domitian on the Palatine between AD 81 and 96 was his stadium, a running track 160 meters long and 47 meters wide.
+It is not known whether the public viewed the contests and displays here or whether it was reserved for the entertainment of the emperor and his personal guests; in fact, it is not even certain that it was actually used for sporting contests at all.

 Baths of Septimius Severus

 The remains of these baths are the most imposing ruins on the Palatine, their piers and arches supported on massive substructures, which have survived through the centuries.
 You can still see remains of the central heating system in some of the rooms and corridors.

 From the nearby terrace is a beautiful view, especially as the sun sets across the Colosseum and the Baths of Caracalla.
 On the low ground below it is the Circus Maximus, a huge structure, which could accommodate 300,000 spectators.